KeyArgo/TerraTracer/README.md

 ## License

-TerraTrace is licensed under the MIT License.
+TerraTracer is licensed under the MIT License.